NateEag/next-vcs/readme.md

 His spin isn't quite the one I'm thinking of, but I'd guess he's done all the hard work to achieve what I would like.

-## Smarter Merging And Diffing

-It's perfectly possible to teach your VCS how to merge custom file formats.
-Pretty sure Git already supports it.

-So, a really *good* VCS would ship with smart merging and diffing engines for major programming languages (and maybe even other file formats - images, at least, can be diffed sanely), and make it easy to write your own mergers and differs.
-Such tools have been written - the makers of PlasticSCM sell some, I think, but I don't recall seeing general-case OSS tools for this.

-Diffing is another algorithm, obviously.

 ## Branches As First-Class Citizens